MayorGnarwhal/StickyBillboard/README.md

 | **adornee** | *BasePart \| Model \| Vector3?* | Defaults to the adornee of the given billboard |
 | **options** | *[Options](#stickybillboard-options)?* | Dictonary of parameters than can be used to modify the StickyBillboard's behavior |

+Note that the original BillboardGui is not affected when creating a new StickyBillboard object.
+If you want to replace a BillboardGui that is already parented in the workspace, you should delete the BillboardGui template after creating the StickyBillboard, and BillboardGuis **do not** need to be cloned when passed into the constructor.

+When a StickyBillboard is created, the contents of the template BillboardGui are cloned into a Frame in PlayerGui, which you can access and modify through the `Containter` [property](#stickybillboard-properties).

 <br>

 ## Methods
 ### `BindToUpdate`
 Binds a function that will be called every frame as the StickyBillboard updates.

-Passes two arguments `onScreen` and `screenDirection` indicating basic state of the billboard, which can also be read directly through the [StickyBillboard properties](#stickybillboard-properties)
+Passes two arguments `onScreen` and `screenDirection` indicating basic state of the billboard, which can also be read directly through the [StickyBillboard properties](#stickybillboard-properties).
+These arguments can be used to update the contents of the StickyBillboard, such as an arrow pointing towards the world location as seen in the [example location marker code](#creating-a-location-marker).
 ### Parameters
 |     |     |
 | :-- | :-- |